Deligne's conjecture and mirror symmetry: An example for Deligne's Conjecture

-The series expansions of the canonical periods $\varpi_i$ do not converge at $\varphi=-1/7$, nevertheless their values can be numerically computed to a very high precision by numerically solving the Picard-Fuchs equation.
-In \cite{Candelas}, the Wronskian $W$ of the canonical periods $\varpi_i$ at $\varphi=-1/7$ has been numerically computed, and its entries can be numerically expressed in terms of the special values $L(f_2,1)$, $L(f_4,1)$, $L(f_4,2)$ and $v^\perp$.
-The numerical value of $L(f_4,1)$ has also been computed by the authors
+The power series expansions of the canonical periods $\varpi_i$ do not converge at $\varphi=-1/7$, nevertheless their values can be computed to a very high precision by numerically solving the Picard-Fuchs equation \ref{eq:aesz34PF}.
+In \cite{Candelas}, the numerical values of the canonical periods $\varpi_i$ (and their derivatives) at $\varphi=-1/7$ have been computed, which can be expressed in terms of the special values $L(f_2,1)$, $L(f_4,1)$, $L(f_4,2)$ and $v^\perp$.
+Here the numerical value of $L(f_4,1)$ is